Skip to content

 Accounts

-Note: You must be provisioned at the University of Utah campus level with a valid, active uNID (University of Utah ID number) in order to be provisioned at CHPC.
-Visit our Accounts page for more information on how to obtain a uNID and managing your account.
+Note: You must be provisioned a valid, active uNID (University of Utah ID number) at the University of Utah in order to be provisioned an account at the CHPC.
+Visit our Accounts page for more information on obtaining a uNID and managing your account.

 Logging in

-After creating your account, connect to a cluster.
+After creating your account, connect to an HPC cluster.
 Here are a few ways to log in:

 • SSH

-• SSH is a common method for logging into a node if you are familiar with using a command line.
+• SSH is a common method for logging into a Linux system if you are familiar with using a terminal.

 • FastX

-• Similar to the SSH method; however, FastX can support graphical software, in a web browser or it can be installed on your computer.
+• FastX can support graphical software in a web browser.
+It can also be installed on your computer.

 For more information, visit our Accessing CHPC Resources page.